 (B) When required as described above, the AMF needs to query the NSSF, and the following is performed:

 - The AMF queries the NSSF, with Requested NSSAI, Default Configured NSSAI Indication, mapping of Requested NSSAI to HPLMN S-NSSAIs, the Subscribed S-NSSAIs (with an indication if marked as default S-NSSAI), NSSRG Information (if provided by the UDM, see clause 5.15.12), any Allowed NSSAI it might have for the other Access Type (including its mapping to HPLMN S-NSSAIs), PLMN ID of the SUPI and UE's current Tracking Area.
 If the AMF has pending NSSAI for the UE then the AMF includes pending NSSAI in the Requested NSSAI.
+If the AMF has received the UE capability indication support for temporarily available network slices then the AMF includes this indication (See Clause 5.15.16)

 - Based on this information, local configuration, and other locally available information including RAN capabilities in the current Tracking Area for the UE or load level information for a Network Slice instance provided by the NWDAF, the NSSF does the following: